seanmckaybeck/KismetPiDisplay/README.md

 These scripts display information from a Kismet XML log file during a wardrive on the Adafruit LCD for the Raspberry Pi.
 The more mobile your wardriving setup the better, so why not use a Pi?
 Carrying around a monitor with your Pi is not ideal so we can use an LCD to display information about gathered networks during the wardrive.

 The script will start by displaying the total number of networks discovered thus far.
 By pressing the `UP` or `DOWN` buttons you can cycle between the other screens.
 The `LEFT` and `RIGHT` buttons scroll the text on the screen left or right.
-The other information that is displayed is the total number of networks using `WPA`, `WEP`, or no encryption.
+The other information that is displayed is the total number of networks using `WPS`, `WPA`, `WEP`, or no encryption.

 ## Installation